Axolotl Care Hub Axolotl Care Hub The Complete Guide

 How to Observe Without Stressing the Axolotl

 If you’re worried about their lack of movement, observe from a distance first.
-Tapping the glass, picking them up, or rearranging the tank will only stress them more and make it harder to read their natural behavior.
+Tapping the glass, picking them up, or rearranging the tank can stress them more and make it harder to read their natural behavior.

 A calm observation session is your best diagnostic tool: